arthursw/wetlands/README.md

 - Handle general [dependency specifiers](https://packaging.python.org/en/latest/specifications/dependency-specifiers/#dependency-specifiers) (handle version specifiers like '>=', '~=' etc.).
 - Use Pixi features and environment instead of creating one workspace per environment.
 - Accept `environment.yml` files for environment creation.
+- Enable to change the logs paths.

 ## 📜 License

-This project was made at Inria in Rennes (Centre Inria de l'Université de Rennes) and is licensed under the MIT License.
+This project was made by the [SAIRPICO team](https://www.inria.fr/en/sairpico) at Inria in Rennes (Centre Inria de l'Université de Rennes) and is licensed under the MIT License.

 The logo Wetland was made by [Dan Hetteix](https://thenounproject.com/creator/DHETTEIX/) from Noun Project (CC BY 3.0).